harmony-one/x/progress/theo-fandrich.md

 ---

-2023-11-26 Sun: Version v1.1124.13 was rejected due to app incompleteness which was simply just oversight for the app store team.
+2023-11-26 Sun: Version v1.1124.13 was rejected due to app incompleteness which was simply just oversight from the app store team.
 I have resubmitted an even more updated version with proper feedback.

 2023-11-25 Sat: Did minor product testing and resolved local issues regarding the linter we are using for static analysis.